• Frequently Asked Questions •

 Levels of active ingredients will vary based on many variables, such as environmental conditions, strain, cultivation and processing techniques and storage conditions.
 Only when there is a clear indication of active ingredients on the product's supplement facts label (which is supervised by the authorities) you can dose accurately.
 That is common sense.

-Briefly, based on the verified levels of active ingredients in our products:
+Briefly, based on the lab-verified levels of active ingredients in our products, these are the recommended dosages:

 • Age over 50: at least 2 grams daily